Enforced Disappearance of Baloch Women: An Escalating Trend and the Normalization of Abuse in Balochistan

 15. Ayesha Baloch (Student) – Lyari / Karachi

-Ayesha, daughter of Lal Jan, an 18-year-old student, was reportedly taken into custody on 28 February 2026 during coordinated raids on multiple homes in Ali Muhammad Mohalla, Kalri area of Lyari, Karachi.
+Ayesha, daughter of Lal Jan, an 18-year-old student, was reportedly taken into custody on 28 February 2026 during coordinated raids on multiple homes in Ali Muhammad Mohalla, Kalari area of Lyari, Karachi.
 Pakistani forces carried out the operation, during which she was detained along with another student, Dawood, son of Ibrahim.
 Both were moved to an undisclosed location, and their whereabouts remain unknown.

 16. Shakeela Baloch (Quran Teacher) – Karachi